Something About Windows XP, And How To Install It

 - CD or DVD-ROM

 - Product Key 🔑– Or you can say “Serial Number” is actually a specific software-based License key for a particular program which certifies that the program you’ve purchased is original.
-Normally it’s printed on your software’s package, contains 25 characters in a group of 5 characters (each 5 long). just keep in mind you’ll definitely need the product key in order to complete your Windows installing process.
+Normally it’s printed on your software’s package, contains 25 characters in a group of 5 characters (each 5 long).
+And Yes!
+Just keep in mind that you’ll definitely need that product key in order to complete the Installation.

-Step 2 – Your PC should automatically detect the bootable CD and you will get a message saying “Press any key to boot from CD”.
-So, now you’ll need to press any key to continue.
+Step 2 – Your PC should automatically detect the Bootable Drive and shortly you will get a message saying “Press any key to boot from CD/DVD/USB”.
+So, now you’ll just need to press any key on your keyboard to continue.
 Make sure you press it quick or otherwise it will disappear after 5 sec. 😶

 Step 3 – Now, your PC will ask you to “Press F6 if you want to install a third party Raid or SCSI driver”.